ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
 Ensure to handle the case when the privacy mode is not set.
-In such cases, the API should return a default value or an appropriate error message.
-Avoid memory corruption by ensuring the privacyMode string is properly initialized and has enough space to hold the returned value.
+Also, consider thread safety if this method is accessed from multiple threads.
 </details>

 ### Parameters